xiix0/scam/README.md

-Your aim is high and to the right.
+You seek to shield those you love and you like the role of the provider.